karlvr/consistent.js/README.md

 <script src="src/jquery.consistent.js"></script>
 ```

 Or use a minified and combined version.
-The minified and combined script for jQuery is just over 6KB.
+The minified and combined script for Consistent and the jQuery plugin is just over 7KB.

 ```html
 <script src="lib/consistent-for-jquery.min.js"></script>